 Make sure you’re comfortable

-Famous for being neutral, Switzerland is one of the safest places you can live, with very low crime rates and political stability.
+Switzerland is also one of the safest places you can live, with very low crime rates and political stability.
 This is particularly true of Zurich, Basel, and Bern, which have been ranked within the top 20 safest cities in the world.
 You can read more about Switzerland’s crime rates and legal system in our guide.
 You can also read some surprising facts about Switzerland to discover the big impact this small country has.

 Immerse yourself in society

 Moving abroad can leave expats feeling culture shocked, isolated from their grandchildren abroad, and lonely to begin with.
 But integrating into the local community and finding ways to overcome your problems will really help you to settle into your new home.
 Whether you join a sports group or Swiss language school, head to the local bar, or get involved in expat communities, the possibilities are endless – so enjoy!